dgcameron/dbms_cloud/README.md

   ![](images/006.png " ")

-- Copy the file URL from the uploaded file.
+- Copy the file URL from the uploaded file by clicking on the far left dots.
+Important - note that you will in later sections be copying the file path URL up to the *.../o/*  into code blocks (path to the file itself) so keep it handy in a note pad (replacing this string <object storage bucket uri>).

   ![](images/007.png " ")